yennanliu/CS_basics/doc/cheatsheet/binary_search.md

 # Binary Search
 - Find a value (k) from a `sorted search space` with two pointers
+    - Not really NEED to "all sorted", `partial sorted`, `rotated sorted` is possible as well
 - Steps
     - step 1) Define boundary variables (e.g. left, right) that can `include all possible cases`
     - step 2) Define returned values